pinterest tag

 Vehicle Preparation and Safety Checks

 A thorough vehicle check is non-negotiable.
 Ensure your oil and coolant levels are up to the mark, tire pressure is optimal, and brakes function well.
 A spare tire, jack, and basic tool kit are must-haves.
 Also, familiarize yourself with service areas along the route, as some stretches can be remote.
-Some areas may not have the best mobile coverage so be sure to download maps on your GPS or phone.
-If you’re travelling in an electric vehicle, be sure to read our EV Guide and if you’re planning this route in the colder months, learn how to prepare for winter driving.
+Some areas may not have mobile coverage, so be sure to download maps on your GPS or phone.
+If you’re travelling in an electric vehicle, be sure to read our EV Guide, and if you’re planning this route in the colder months, learn how to prepare for winter driving.

 Must-Visit Attractions in Edmonton